primissco/filecrypt-shell/README.md

-# filecrypt-shell
+# no guarantee whatsoever
-a simple shell script to encrypt files and delete them
+encrypting/decrypting files using tar and gpg

+### usage:
+`./filecrypt.sh /path/to/directory/ ['encrypt' or 'decrypt'] ['shred' if wanting files shredded]`